Baron-Severin/Socrata-and-Retrofit/README.md

 	}
 </code></pre>

 Next we create an interface that will be automatically subclassed by Retrofit.
 In this particular example, we are making two calls to a building permits API.
-At this stage, one returns according to an as of yet unspecified WHERE  query, and the other according to the value of a returned key of type 'category'.
+Neither is functional yet, but one will return based on a WHERE query, and the other any responses with 'category' of a given type.
 We will attach specific parameters to these later.

-<pre><code>
-	public interface ApiInterface {
+<pre><code>	public interface ApiInterface {
 		//// Example query: https://data.seattle.gov/resource/i5jq-ms7b.json?$$app_token=YOUR-APP-TOKEN-HERE&$where=value<500&$limit=10
     	@GET("resource/i5jq-ms7b.json")
     	Call<List<BuildingPermit>> getPermitsByValue(@Query("$$app_token") String apiToken,